luiscielak/sqdesignlabs/_pages/resume.md

 **July 2017 - November 2019**

-Interview clients and shadow in the field during normal business operations to assess needs and produce highly customized software.
-Collaborate with business analysts, engineers and project managers to estimate, design, test and implement intuitive, functional and elegant user interfaces for web and mobile applications.
-Create personas, user journeys, visualizations, story boards, task flows, wireframes, and prototypes to support the design, iteration and testing of features.
+Interviewed clients and shadowed in the field during normal business operations to assess needs and produce highly customized software.
+Collaborated with business analysts, engineers, and project managers to estimate, design, test, and implement intuitive, functional, and elegant user interfaces for web and mobile applications.
+Created personas, user journeys, visualizations, storyboards, task flows, wireframes, and prototypes to support the design, iteration, and testing of features.
 Implement user-friendly and comprehensive design systems in HTML, CSS, React and React Native.
-Manage user experience and front-end development efforts to create an engaging experience for client projects and internal tools.
+Managed user experience and front-end development efforts to create an engaging experience for client projects and internal tools.

 #### Adjunct Professor